ml-feedback-sys/materials-f25/README.md

 Students will complete weekly assignments, give a presentation, and work on a project during the semester.
 Depending on enrollment, some of this work may be done in pairs or groups.

 ### Weekly Assignments
-Assignments will be posted each week on Wednesday and are due the following Wednesday.
+Assignments will be posted each week on Thursday and are due the following Thursday.
 We will use GitHub collaboration tools to manage and collect your work.

 ### Presentations
 Throughout the semester, students will present selected papers or textbook excerpts (list to come) and lead a discussion.
 Students are required to schedule a meeting with the TA to go over their presentation at least two days before they are scheduled to present.
 [Presentation Details](presentation.md).